-Another thing to do on Oahu for families is Dole Plantation.
-While this is technically a free attraction, you’ll probably want to pay to ride the cute little train, run around the pineapple maze, and taste some delicious Dole Whip.
+Another thing to do on Oahu for families is visit Dole Plantation, which is technically a free attraction.
+You’ll probably want to pay to ride the cute little train, run around the pineapple maze, and taste some delicious Dole Whip.

 Things to do on Oahu with Kids

-Adventurous families will definitely want to explore Kualoa Ranch.
+Adventurous families should check out Kualoa Ranch.
 It’s a popular TV/movie filming site.
-I highly recommend the ATV tour that takes you to Jurassic Park sites and has the most beautiful views of Oahu.
-You can also do horseback riding, ziplining, a movie tour and even go to a secret island.
+I highly recommend the ATV tour.
+You visit Jurassic Park film sites and enjoy the most beautiful views of Oahu.

 Check out my list of 101 things to do on Oahu with kids.

 Our absolute favorite place to stay on Oahu with kids is Aulani, a Disney Resort & Spa.